angelawyman/javascript-review/1-intro.md

 * Add interactive maps 🚀
 * Trigger pop-ups/offers after user actions, such as modal windows

 **Q1.)
-What is JavaScript?**..
+What is JavaScript?**
-A. JavaScript is used only for web apps..
+A. JavaScript is used only for web apps
-B. You can use JavaScript to create interactive web elements..
+B. You can use JavaScript to create interactive web elements
 C. JavaScript is a server-side only language

 **2).
 What extension is used for the JavaScript file?**\
-*JavaScript files have the file extension .js.*
+JavaScript files have the file extension .js.

 **3.)
 What tag contains the JavaScript code?**\
-A. body .
+A. body
-B. script..
+B. script
-C. style..
+C. style
-D. code..
+D. code

 >Tip: you no longer need to indicate language or type:
 `<script language="javascript" type="text/javascript">`